 According to a study done by Media Dynamics Inc, the average adult population is exposed to approximately 360 marketing messages daily across various media (TV, radio, Internet and print).
-However, this number jumps to over 5,000 "brand exposures" if we include all the labels, posters, ads we passed in grocery stores, the malls or in the mail, whether we notice them or not.
+However, this number jumps to over 5,000 “brand exposures” if we include all the labels, posters, and ads we pass in grocery stores and malls or get in the mail, whether we notice them or not.

 As consumers, we are constantly bombarded by companies fighting for a few seconds of our attention.
-We are exposed to a barrage of ads, news and messages everywhere we go and they're all saying: "listen to me!
-I have something important to say!".
-The digital world that we live in today made it exponentially easier for companies to reach their target audience.
-Being the receiving end of this endless blitz, we have learned to tune out most of these messages.
+We are exposed to a barrage of ads, news, and messages everywhere we go and they’re all saying: “listen to me!
+I have something important to say!”
+The digital world that we live in today makes it exponentially easier for companies to reach their target audience.
+Being at the receiving end of this endless blitz, consumers have learned to tune out most of these messages.

-This means that attention is scarce and they're worth a lot of money and companies with multi-million dollar marketing budget gets the most share of this attention, because they have the loudest voice.
-But, if you're a small/medium size business owner with a limited budget, how do you compete?
+This means that attention is scarce and worth a lot of money.
+Companies with multi-million dollar marketing budgets get the largest share of this attention because they have the loudest voice.
+But, if you’re a small/medium-sized business owner with a limited budget, how do you compete?

-The good news is that attention, while they're worth a lot of money, they can't be bought.
-What I mean is, you can launch a $1-million campaign that is forgettable and have no impact, or you can create content that speaks to your customers for no money at all.
+The good news is that attention, while they’re worth a lot of money, can’t be bought.
+What I mean is, you can launch a $1 million campaign that is forgettable and have no impact, or you can create content that speaks to your customers for no money at all.

 Then, the question becomes, how should I speak to my customers to earn their attention?

-While you may have heard that basic rule of marketing, know your target audience, when was the last time you stopped to ask, “How well do I REALLY know them?”
+While you may have heard that basic rule of marketing—know your target audience—when was the last time you stopped to ask, “How well do I REALLY know them?”.
 Say, for instance, you run a home renovation business.
-You know your target market are homeowners.
-But, if you dig a little deeper, you may find that your most profitable segment are the empty nesters between the ages of 55 and 65 with an annual household income over $100,000.
+You know your target market is homeowners.
+But, if you dig a little deeper, you may find that your most profitable segment is the empty-nesters between the ages of 55 and 65 with an annual household income over $100,000.

-This is one of the most important rule in advertising.
-Failing to do this, your message will be forgotten in a blink.
-When creating your next ad, or any kind of content, make sure that the message is clear why your customers should care about what you have to say.
-Let's compare these two ad copies for a new car model:
+This is one of the most important rules in advertising.
+Failing to do this means your message will be forgotten in a blink.
+When creating your next ad, or any kind of content, make sure it is clear why your customers should care about what you have to say.
+Let’s compare these two ad copies for a new car model: